Solving Multiparametric Generalized Nash Equilibrium Problems and Explicit Game-Theoretic Model Predictive Control: Introduction

 \section{Introduction}

-Generalized Nash equilibria (GNEs) model strategic interactions between self-interested agents, coupled in the objectives and constraints~\cite{facchinei2009generalized}.
-They have received increasing attention in control of multi-agent systems, as the strategic aspects allow to overcome issues with fixed control policies in which other agents' actions are solely considered a constraint or disturbance to each agent's problem.
-A notable example is the frozen robot problem in highway merging of autonomous vehicles, which could be resolved through a GNE policy~\cite{lecleach2022algames}.
-GNEs are used in broad classes of applications such as supply chains~\cite{hall2024receding}, energy~\cite{atzeni2012demand, hall2022receding}, transportation~\cite{bassanini2002allocation}, and telecommunications~\cite{pavel2012game}.
+Generalized Nash equilibria (GNEs) model strategic interactions among self-interested agents whose objectives and constraints are coupled~\cite{facchinei2009generalized}.
+They have received increasing attention in multi-agent control, as their strategic structure helps overcome issues with fixed control policies in which other agents' actions are treated as constraints or disturbances.
+A notable example is the frozen robot problem in highway merging of autonomous vehicles, resolved through a GNE policy~\cite{lecleach2022algames}.
+GNEs are used in broad classes of applications, including supply chains~\cite{hall2024receding}, energy~\cite{atzeni2012demand, hall2022receding}, transportation~\cite{bassanini2002allocation}, and telecommunications~\cite{pavel2012game}.

-On the algorithmic side, there exist various approaches to solve GNEs, including: ($i$) operator splitting methods~\cite{belgioioso2022distributed, yi2019operator}; ($ii$) augmented Lagrangian methods~\cite{pang2005quasi, lecleach2022algames}; ($iii$) interior point methods~\cite{dreves2011globally}; ($iv$) Newton methods~\cite{facchinei2007generalized, facchinei2003finite, dreves2011globally}; and ($v$) learning-based methods~\cite{FB25}.
-In recent years, a major focus has been on algorithms for variational GNE (v-GNE) problems, which impose that the Lagrange multipliers are homogeneous across agents (i.e., they have equal sensitivities of their optimal costs with respect to changes in the right-hand side of shared constraints), allowing the problem to be reformulated as a variational inequality~\cite{facchinei2009generalized}.
-For v-GNE seeking there exist semi-decentralized~\cite{belgioioso2023semi} and fully-distributed~\cite{yi2019operator, bianchi2022fast} methods.
-Yet, due to the multi-agent nature of the problem, all of these methods face an inherent trade-off: in a centralized setting they suffer from a high computational burden (which increases with the number of agents), whereas in a distributed setting they require many communication rounds directly affecting their convergence speed~\cite{lecleach2022algames, yi2019operator}.
-Most importantly, to date there exists no algorithm that computes the entire set of GNE solutions in the multi-dimensional setting, nor an algorithm that reliably selects and computes GNEs which are not variational solutions.
+On the algorithmic side, various approaches exist for solving GNEs, including: ($i$) operator splitting methods~\cite{belgioioso2022distributed, yi2019operator}; ($ii$) augmented Lagrangian methods~\cite{pang2005quasi, lecleach2022algames}; ($iii$) interior-point methods~\cite{dreves2011globally}; ($iv$) Newton methods~\cite{facchinei2007generalized, facchinei2003finite, dreves2011globally, liu2024input}; and ($v$) learning-based methods~\cite{FB25}.
+In recent years, a major focus has been on algorithms for variational GNE (v-GNE) problems, which impose homogeneous Lagrange multipliers across agents and can be reformulated as variational inequalities~\cite{facchinei2009generalized}, for which both semi-decentralized~\cite{belgioioso2023semi} and fully distributed~\cite{yi2019operator, bianchi2022fast} methods are available.
+Yet all these methods face an inherent trade-off: in a centralized setting, they suffer from a high computational burden increasing with the number of agents, whereas in a distributed setting, they require many communication rounds~\cite{lecleach2022algames, yi2019operator}.
+Most importantly, to date, no algorithm computes the entire (and possibly infinite) set of GNE solutions in the multidimensional setting, nor reliably selects and computes GNEs that are not variational solutions.